 The Solarspot D-25 is at least 50% brighter than the next best solar tube system in the 200-300mm sector.

-The smallest system in the range yet it’s as bright as the best 350mm unit on the market.
+The smallest system in the range, 250mm in diameter, yet it’s as bright as the best 350mm unit on the market.
 The Solarspot D-25 is perfect for most domestic situations and smaller commercial areas.

 Full range of Solarspot adjustable angles available.